exciteabletom/boomerBot/README.md

 # Boomer Bot
 Telegram bot that roasts detected boomers using a simple word match.

-Please note: a file called private.py has been redacted because it contains the telegram API bot tokens
+Note: Module `private` is redacted because it contains the telegram API bot tokens